pyControl/docs/docs/user-guide/hardware.md

 ---

-## More devices

-To save space on the pyboards file system and reduce framework loading times, the driver files for the following devices are not uploaded to the pyboard by default.
-To use them copy the required driver file(s) from *pyControl/devices/more devices* to *pyControl/devices*, then reload the framework to the pyboard using the GUI's config menu.

----

 ### Port expander

 The port expander board uses serial to parallel IO expander ICs ([datasheet](http://ww1.microchip.com/downloads/en/DeviceDoc/20001952C.pdf)) to run 8 behaviour ports from a single behaviour port on the breakout board.
 The port expander must be connected to a behaviour port that supports I2C serial communication (ports 3 and 4 on breakout 1.2).

 Each port on the port expander works like a standard behaviour port, with 2 DIO lines, 2 driver lines for high current loads, as well as ground, 5V and 12V lines.
 Digital outputs on the port expander do not support the `Digital_output.pulse()` method.

 !!! note "Maximum current"
     The port expander can draw power either from the behaviour port or from a 12V power supply connected to the expander board using the 2.1mm barrel plug.
 The maximum current that can safely be drawn from the behaviour port is 0.6A (the maximum rated current per conductor on Cat5 network cables).
 If the devices plugged into the port expander may draw more than 0.6A current in total, connect a power supply directly to the port expander board.

-**Required driver files:** *_port_expander.py*, *_MCP.py*

 [Github](https://github.com/pyControl/hardware/tree/master/Port_expander)